-Day 7 At this cultural crossroads visit Ulug Beg Observatory and the ruins of Bibi Khanum Mosque.
+Day 7 At this cultural crossroads visit the Ulug Beg Observatory and the remains of Bibi-Khanym Mosque.
 View the interior of the palace-like Gur Emir Mausoleum and a silk carpet factory.
 (B, L, D)

 Day 8 Morning at leisure until we depart by train for the oasis town of Khiva.
 (B, L, D)

 Day 9 Explore the city of Khiva on foot, founded some 2,500 years ago, it is a true living museum, experience the atmosphere of this beautifully preserved city with lunch in a former emir’s Summer Palace.
 (B, L, D)

 Day 10 In the Kyzylkum Desert, Bukhara has over a thousand architectural monuments from the golden age of the Silk Route.
 Visit the Old Town, see Kalyan Minaret and Lyabi-Khauz Square.
 Later, enjoy a performance of local dances.
 Transfer to the 4-star Hotel Asia Bukhara or similar for an overnight stay.
 (B, L, D)